Four-wheel drive: 1945–1960s

 Willys introduced the model CJ-2A in 1945, the first full-production four-wheel-drive vehicle for sale in the general marketplace.
 Due to the ubiquitous World War II Jeep's success, its rugged utilitarianism set the pattern for many four-wheel-drive vehicles to come.
 Dodge also started production of the civilian 4WD Power Wagon trucks, for the 1946 model year.
 Both the Willys and the Dodge were developed directly from their WW II predecessors.

-Equally boxy to the Jeep, and also inline-four powered, the Land Rover appeared at the Amsterdam Motor Show in 1948.
-Originally conceived as a stop-gap product for the struggling Rover car company, despite chronic underinvestment, it succeeded far better than their passenger cars.
-Inspired by a Willys MB – the ubiquitous WWII "jeep" – that was frequently run off-road on the farm belonging to chief engineer Maurice Wilks, Land Rover developed the more refined yet still off-road capable luxury 4WD Range Rover in the 1970s.
+Similar in shape as the Jeep, and also inline-four powered, the Land Rover appeared at the Amsterdam Motor Show in 1948.
+Originally conceived as a stop-gap product for the financially unstable Rover car company, despite severe underinvestment, it succeeded far better than their passenger cars.
+Inspired by a Willys MB – the ubiquitous WWII "jeep" – that was frequently run off-road on the farm belonging to chief engineer Maurice Wilks, Land Rover developed the more refined, yet still off-road capable, luxury 4WD Range Rover in the 1970s.

 With the acquisition of the "Jeep" name in 1950, Willys had cornered the brand.
 Its successor, Kaiser Jeep, introduced a revolutionary 4WD wagon called the Wagoneer in 1963.
 Not only was it technically innovative, with independent front suspension and the first automatic transmission coupled to 4WD, but also it was equipped and finished as a regular passenger automobile.
 In effect, it was the ancestor of the modern SUV.
 The luxury AMC or Buick V8-powered Super Wagoneer produced from 1966 to 1969 raised the bar even higher.

 Jensen applied the Formula Ferguson (FF) full-time all-wheel-drive system to 318 units of their Jensen FF built from 1966 to 1971, marking the first time 4WD was used in a production GT sports car.
 While most 4WD systems split torque evenly, the Jensen split torque roughly 40% front, 60% rear by gearing the front and rear at different ratios.